Category Archives: Uniforms

 New Vests

-Whether it’s her very first Girl Scout vest or she’s moving up to the next level, getting a new Girl Scout vest is exciting!
+Getting a new Girl Scout vest is exciting!
 And it can be a bit confusing for parents.

-First, always wash a new vest before adding any patches.
-And be sure to write your daughter’s name on the tag or somewhere else on the inside.
+• Be sure to write your daughter’s name on the tag or somewhere else on the inside.

-Next, place the Flag, Council patch, and troop number as high as you can on the vest.
+• Place the Flag, Council patch, and troop number as high on the vest or sash as you can.
+This leaves more room below them for badges.

 Click here to download our handy shopping guide so you’ll know what questions to ask her troop leader and which patches and pins to purchase for a brand new vest.